-Levels of Service Measures Current performance (2017/18) Target 2019/20 Data source Provision of domestic wastewater collection and primary treatment Community satisfaction with wastewater disposal Not applicable 97% NRB survey Customer satisfaction The total number of complaints received about any of the following: a) sewage odour b) sewerage system faults c) sewerage system blockages, and d) Council's response to issues with its sewerage system, expressed per 1000 connections to the sewerage system.
+Levels of Service Measures Current performance (2018/19) Target 2020/21 Data source Provision of domestic wastewater collection and primary treatment Community satisfaction with wastewater disposal Not applicable N/A NRB survey Customer satisfaction The total number of complaints received about any of the following: a) sewage odour b) sewerage system faults c) sewerage system blockages, and d) Council's response to issues with its sewerage system, expressed per 1000 connections to the sewerage system.
 Achieved. a) No more than 1 per 1000 connections b) No more than 15 per 1000 connections c) No more than 15 per 1000 connections d) 0 per 1000 connections Council records (RFS database) System adequacy The number of dry weather sewage overflows from Council's sewerage system, expressed per 1000 connections to that sewerage system.
-Achieved.
 There were no dry weather overflows during year.
-0 per 1000 connections to the sewerage system Council records Fault response times Where Council attends to sewage overflows resulting from a blockage or of in its sewerage system, the median response times are: a) attendance time: from the time that Council receives notification to the time that service personnel reach the site, and Attendance (3) were within 1 hour Less than 1 hour Council records (RFS database) b) resolution time: from the time that Council receives notification to the time that service personnel confirm resolution of the blockage or other fault.
-Resolutions (3) were within 4 hours Less than 8 hours Council records (RFS database) Council provides a reliable domestic wastewater collection and disposal service Number of disruptions to wastewater collection service There were 24 disruptions No more than 50 Council records
+0 per 1000 connections to the sewerage system Council records Fault response times Where Council attends to se in its sewerage system, the kage or other fault a) attendance time: from the time that Council receives notification to the time that service personnel reach the site, and There was 1 attendance within 0.5 hour Less than 1 hour Council records (RFS database) b) resolution time: from the time that Council receives notification to the time that service personnel confirm resolution of the blockage or other fault.
+The blockage (causing the overflow) was within 6.5 hours Less than 8 hours Council records (RFS database) Council provides a reliable domestic wastewater collection and disposal service Number of disruptions to wastewater collection service There were no disruptions to the wastewater service.
+No more than 50 Council records

-Levels of Service Measures Current performance (2017/18) Target 2019/20 Data source Discharge compliance Compliance with resource consents for discharge from Council's sewerage system measured by the number of: a) abatement notices b) infringement notices c) enforcement orders, and d) convictions, received in relation those resource consents.
-No notices, orders or convictions No notices, orders or convictions Council records The wastewater treatment plant operates effectively Compliance with BOPRC wastewater treatment plant resource consents as reported in annual Consents and Compliance Field Sheet Achieved Compliance 5 BOP Regional Council
+Levels of Service Measures Current performance (2018/19) Target 2020/21 Data source Discharge compliance Compliance with resource consents for discharge from Council's sewerage system measured by the number of: a) abatement notices b) infringement notices c) enforcement orders, and d) convictions, received in relation those resource consents.
+There was 1 abatement notice issued No notices, orders or convictions Council records The wastewater treatment plant operates effectively Compliance with BOPRC wastewater treatment plant resource consents as reported in annual Consents and Compliance Field Sheet Council complied with conditions of the resource consent during the year Compliance BOP Regional Council